 Delirium tremens is a rare and serious condition.
 In fact, research has indicated that about 3 to 5 percent of people hospitalized for alcohol withdrawal experience delirium tremens, according to The New England Journal of Medicine’s report.

-Withdrawal symptoms caused by delirium tremens typically begin about three days after the start of detox.
+Delirium tremens symptoms typically begin about three days after the start of detox.
 They generally last two to three days, but they can extend past eight days depending on the severity of withdrawal effects.
 Delirium tremens can lead to death.

-Detoxing from alcohol at home can be dangerous for someone with alcohol addiction.
+Going through alcohol detox at home can be dangerous for someone with alcohol addiction.
 People with severe alcoholism who suddenly stop drinking can experience dangerous alcohol withdrawal symptoms that they may not know how to manage.

 Alcohol rehab offers a safe, secure location for people to detox.
 Trained medical professionals can employ medication-assisted therapy to alleviate painful withdrawal symptoms.
 This can expedite the detox process.